 Repairing a concrete floor may also be essential before a new resin floor is installed as any major holes would be apparent once the resin is being installed.
 Repairing the floor professionally before installation is vital and can make a great difference in the finished resin.
 This can be achieved by repairing any larger holes, adding a screed and or grinding the floor using a diamond grinder.

 The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding, cracks/joint repairs, concrete floor repair with resin.
 Each of these types of floor repairs has different installation methods and should be researched properly before a suitable repair method is chosen.
-Monarch gives free technical advice and site surveys to help you decide whats best for your damaged floor.
+Monarch gives free technical advice and site surveys to help you decide what’s best for your damaged floor.